 Best for curated discovery within the Apple ecosystem

-The App Store surfaces high-quality personal development apps through editorial collections and the "Today" tab.
-Apple’s review process and privacy labels give users confidence when trying new apps, and Family Sharing plus centralized subscription management simplify trialing tools.
+The App Store surfaces high-quality personal development apps through editorial collections and the “Today” tab.
+Apple’s review process and privacy labels help users evaluate apps quickly.

 Pros